zhiyanliu/nightswatch-builder/demo/app-ota.md

-This document means to give you an guide to produce an easy-to-show demonstration about application OTA based on Night's Watch project.
+This document means to give you a guide to produce an easy-to-show demonstration about application OTA based on Night's Watch project.

 ## 0. Pre-condition